A multitude of wool strings on a weaving devices

 The PhD Program

-The PhD program currently offers three areas of concentration, Interior Environments, Textiles and Clothing Forms, Materials and Material Culture.
+The PhD program currently offers three areas of concentration.
 Within each area, students are expected to build a self-directed but highly coherent curriculum in close consultation with a major faculty advisor.
+The tracks are:

-To learn more about this program please visit the Graduate School Human Ecology: Design Studies PhD Guide page.
+To learn more about this program please visit the Graduate School’s Human Ecology: Design Studies PhD Guide page.

 The MFA Program